Microsoft Office 2013: Windows Store apps

-Alongside Office RT, free versions of OneNote and the Lync client were made available as Windows Store apps upon the release of Windows 8 and RT.
+Alongside Office RT, free versions of OneNote and the Lync client were made available as Windows Store apps.
 The OneNote app, originally known as OneNote MX, contains a limited feature set in comparison to its desktop version, but is also optimized for use on tablets.
 The OneNote app has since received several major updates, including camera integration, printing abilities, and multiple inking options.

-Universal Microsoft Word, Excel, and PowerPoint apps for Windows 10 were released in 2015.
+Universal Microsoft Word, Excel, and PowerPoint apps were released in 2015.

 Office Mobile

 Windows Phone 8 ships with an updated version of the Office Mobile suite, consisting of mobile versions of Word, Excel, PowerPoint, and OneNote.
 In comparison to their Windows Phone 7 versions, the new versions add an improved Office Hub interface that can sync recently opened and modified documents (including changes to documents stored via Office 365 and SkyDrive), a separated OneNote app with additional features (such as voice notes and integration with the new "Rooms" functionality of the OS), and improved document editing and viewing functionality.

 In June 2013, Microsoft released a version of Office Mobile for iPhone; it is similar to the Windows Phone version, but originally requires an Office 365 subscription to use.
 A version for Android smartphones was released in July 2013; it, too, originally needed Office 365 for use.

 Apps for iPad and Android tablet computers were released in March 2014 and January 2015, respectively.
 These, along with their smartphone equivalents, have been made free for personal use, though certain premium features have been paywalled and require Office 365, which includes licensing of the apps for business use.

-Windows 10 Mobile that was released in December 2015 included new Office apps, more in line with their iPhone and Android equivalent, and making use of the "universal app" platform pioneered with Windows 10.
+Windows 10 Mobile that was released in December 2015 included new Office apps, more in line with their iPhone and Android equivalent, and making use of the "universal app" platform pioneered.